parrt/ml-articles/gradient-boosting/index.md

 That gives this either $L(\vec y, X) = \sum_{i=1}^{n} (y_i - F_M(\vec x_i))^2$ or $L(\vec y, X) = \sum_{i=1}^{n} |y_i - F_M(\vec x_i)|$.

+Have you ever wondered why this technique is called *gradient* boosting?
+We're boosting gradients because our weak models learn direction vectors, and the other common term for "direction vector" is, drumroll please, *gradient*.  that leads us to optimization via gradient descent.

 ## The intuition behind gradient descent

 what's a gradient?

+we would choose absolute value difference when we are worried about outliers.

+gradient descent does parameter optimization normally but we are now doing function space optimization.
+Gradient descent can't be doing parameter optimization because the different kinds of models would have different parameters.

+ picking weights is also an optimization problem.

 Conceptually, gradient boosting is pretty easy to explain